dzianisv/openhaystack-toolkit/README.md

 ** Programming Finished **
 ```

-## Test that it works
+## 5. Test that it works

-To get locations of the tracker
+To get the locations of the tracker
-Put keys in array into "trackers.json" as in examble below
+Put keys in the array into "trackers.json" as in example below
 It needs time to advertise the tracker by the nearby iPhones, wait about 10m

 ```shell